Skip to content

 Rental price

-For snowshoe rental, you should expect to pay around 20€ per day.
+For snowshoes rental, you should expect to pay around 20€ per day.

 For fatbike rental, about 40€ per day.